nhn/tui.editor/apps/editor/docs/getting-started-with-bower.md

     height: '300px'
   });
 ```
-or you can use jquery plugin.
+or you can directly use jquery plugin.
 ```javascript
 $('#editSection').tuiEditor({
   initialEditType: 'markdown',